Recreation Sport Management (RSM)

 Typically Offered: Fall, Spring, Summer.

 Course Description: Investigation of a research problem, project, or topic on an individual conference basis.
-Prerequisite(s): Completion of the major-minor declaration in recreation, a minimum of a 2.5 GPA in the major field, and/or department approval.
+May be repeated for credit.
+Prerequisite(s): Minimum of a 2.5 GPA in the major field and department approval.

 RSM 480 Practicum in Recreation and Sport Credits: 2